+II.
 THE CONCEPT OF TWO-BUNCH SEEDING

-Conceptual scheme of two-bunch seeding of a short-wavelength FEL is shown in Fig. 1.
+Conceptual scheme of two-bunch seeding of a shortwavelength FEL is shown in Fig. 1.
 The scheme looks similar to that proposed in [4] with the difference that we want to use two bunches with different properties.
 Therefore, we start the discussion with the generation of two bunches in an accelerator system.
-A typical driver of a high-gain short-wavelength FEL consists of a laser-driven RF gun, RF accelerating sections, bunch compressors and, eventually, a laser heater.
+A typical driver of a high-gain short-wavelength FEL consists of a laser-driven rf gun, rf accelerating sections, bunch compressors, and, eventually, a laser heater.
 The only hardware modification required for operation of two-bunch scheme is the installation in a laser system of a split-and-delay unit with an attenuator in one of the branches.
 Alternatively, two lasers can be used as in the case of FLASH.
-Two bunches with, generally speaking, different charges and controllable time delay are extracted from the cathode of the RF gun and are then compressed in a different way since they propagate in different fields of RF cavities.
-They arrive at the entrance of seeded FEL such that the low-current bunch (which we will call Seeding bunch or S-bunch) is behind the high-current bunch (Amplifying bunch or A-bunch).
+Two bunches with, generally speaking, different charges and controllable time delay are extracted from the cathode of the rf gun and are then compressed in a different way since they propagate in different fields of rf cavities.
+They arrive at the entrance of seeded FEL such that the low-current bunch (which we will call seeding bunch or S-bunch) is behind the high-current bunch (amplifying bunch or A-bunch).
 The S-bunch with low uncorrelated energy spread is modulated by a seed laser with a subsequent conversion of energy modulation into density modulation (HGHG scheme) or is being manipulated in a more complex way with the help of two lasers (EEHG).
-The S-bunch, containing higher harmonics of the laser in density distribution, then produces coherent radiation at a harmonic in a relatively short undulator (this is often referred to as Coherent Harmonic Generation, or CHG).
-In the following delay chicane, both bunches are delayed with respect to the radiation pulse which is parked on the A-bunch and is amplified to saturation in a long amplifier.
-The bunching in the S-bunch is smeared in the chicane, so that this bunch can only produce SASE (Self-Amplified Spontaneous Emission [16]) in the amplifier but due to its low current the gain is low, and the generated background is negligible.
-Below in this Section we will briefly discuss different aspects of the two-bunch scheme concerning the formation of bunches in the accelerator and FEL operation.
+The S-bunch, containing higher harmonics of the laser in density distribution, then produces coherent radiation at a harmonic in a relatively short undulator (this is often referred to as coherent harmonic generation or CHG).
+In the following delay chicane, both bunches are delayed with respect to the radiation pulse, which is parked on the A-bunch and is amplified to saturation in a long amplifier.
+The bunching in the S-bunch is smeared in the chicane, so that this bunch can only produce SASE in the amplifier but due to its low current the gain is low, and the generated background is negligible (the same refers to the radiation produced by A-bunch in a short CHG undulator).
+Below in this section, we will briefly discuss different aspects of the two-bunch scheme concerning the formation of bunches in the accelerator and FEL operation.

-FIG. 1: Conceptual representation of two-bunch seeding scheme.
+FIG. 1.
+Conceptual representation of two-bunch seeding scheme.
+Seeding and amplifying bunches are marked with "S" and "A," respectively.

-Beam dynamics
+A. Beam dynamics

-The photoinjector
+1. The photoinjector

-The photoinjector laser system can be simply upgraded by adding a split-and-delay unit, for example of interferometer type (with adjustable delay and attenuator).
+The photoinjector laser system can be simply upgraded by adding a split-and-delay unit, for example, of interferometer type (with adjustable delay and attenuator).
 Thus, two pulses with the same length but different intensities and a controllable delay are generated.
-Some FEL facilities like FLASH [11] and European XFEL [17] are equipped with two photoinjector lasers allowing to produce two pulses with different properties and controllable delay.
-The cathode of the RF gun is illuminated by two pulses, and two electron bunches with equal or different charges are produced.
-The RF phases of two pulses can differ significantly what potentially might be a challenge because emittances and Twiss parameters of these bunches can be essentially different.
+Some FEL facilities like FLASH [12] and European XFEL [24] are equipped with two photoinjector lasers allowing to produce two pulses with different properties and controllable delay.
+The cathode of the rf gun is illuminated by two pulses, and two electron bunches with equal or different charges are produced.
+The rf phases of two pulses can differ significantly what potentially might be a challenge because emittances and Twiss parameters of these bunches can be essentially different.
 Transverse mismatch, generated in the injector and later in the linac, can be controlled and minimized independently for both bunches as explained below.

-Bunch compression
+2. Bunch compression